p10rahulm/cfe-walmart/content/people/shahana_sharin.md

 Sharin Shahana is a project associate in the Department of Computer Science and Automation at IISc., Bangalore.
 She completed her master’s degree in computer science specializing in Artificial Intelligence from Kannur University.

-<br><br><b>Impact</b><br>
-This innovative approach amplifies the efficiency of dense transformers and explores the potential of wireless communication in chip-level architectures.